-Payment for your trip is usually made in US$ via bank transfer to the Tourism Council of Bhutan’s bank account at the Bhutan National Bank in Bhutan, with your tour operator shown as the ultimate beneficiary of the funds.
+Payment for your trip is usually made in US$ via bank transfer to the Bank of Bhutan, with your tour operator shown as the ultimate beneficiary of the funds.
+On receipt the payment is transferred to the government account, as explained further below.

 We will provide you with all the information needed to make the transfer once your choice of trip is confirmed.
 We ask for payment 90 days in advance of the tour to give us plenty of time to finalise the arrangements for your booking.
 We don’t require payment of a deposit, but if you are visiting in peak season we may need to issue your flight tickets as much as 6 months or more beforehand (if the flight has filled up) and in that case we will ask you to send payment for the flight tickets only at an earlier stage.

-Payments sent in US$ may be sent directly to the Bhutan National Bank, but in some cases your bank may route the payment through Standard Chartered Bank in New York as an intermediary bank and from there the funds are transferred on to the Bhutan National Bank.
+Payments sent in US$ may be sent directly to the Bank of Bhutan, but in some cases your bank may route the payment through Standard Chartered Bank in New York as an intermediary bank and from there the funds are transferred on to the Bank of Bhutan.
 Although we have to quote for our tours in US$, if you are sending funds from the UK or Europe it is possible to send the payment in sterling (via Standard Chartered Bank in London) or in Euros (via Standard Chartered Bank in Frankfurt) and we will give you the necessary details to make payment via these routings.

 Once we receive notification from the bank that your payment has arrived we will send you a formal trip confirmation and receipt.